LiuliuLexie/head-md-seminar-algorithm/project.md

 4. How do you usually feel about these pop-up ads from Taobao?
 5. Do you think the Taobao pop-up ads are relevant to your interests or needs?
 Why or why not?
 6. If you have encountered Taobao pop-up ads in other platforms, what platforms are they? do you think they are relevant to those other platforms, or not?
 7. Have you noticed any patterns in the type of products being advertised?
-If so, what patterns?
+If so, what patterns? -> (answer? other notices, do you think it changed your behavior, go for viarations)
 8. Do you think these ads are different based on the apps you’re using, or do they feel similar across all apps?
 9. Do you think these pop-ups are generated randomly, or are they tailored to you personally?
 Why do you think so?
 10. In your opinion and during your experiences with the apps, what factors might influence the type of ads you see? (e.g., your personal shopping history, the app you’re using, general trends)